drmikeh/duck-hunt/README.md

 3b.
 Add the SCSS Styling for the Ducks

-Add the following SCSS code to `main.scss`:
+Add the following SCSS code to `app/styles/main.scss`:

 ```sass
 .duck {